Lyre

 The lyre (/'laɪər/) (from Greek λύρα and Latin lyra) is a stringed musical instrument that is classified by Hornbostel–Sachs as a member of the lute family of instruments.
 In organology, a lyre is considered a yoke lute, since it is a lute in which the strings are attached to a yoke that lies in the same plane as the sound table, and consists of two arms and a crossbar.

 The lyre has its origins in ancient history.
 Lyres were used in several ancient cultures surrounding the Mediterranean Sea.
 The earliest known examples of the lyre have been recovered at archeological sites that date to c.
-2700 BCE in Mesopotamia.
+2700 BC in Mesopotamia.

 The oldest lyres from the Fertile Crescent are known as the eastern lyres and are distinguished from other ancient lyres by their flat base.
 They have been found at archaeological sites in Egypt, Syria, Anatolia, and the Levant.
 In a discussion of the Nubian lyre, Carl Engel notes that modern Egyptians call it qytarah barbarîyeh, reflecting its association with the Barbaras (Berbers)—linked to the brbrta of ancient Egyptian references to Punt, a region identified with present-day Somalia, where the shareero lyre remains in use.

 The round lyre or the Western lyre also originated in Syria and Anatolia, but was not as widely used and eventually died out in the east c.
-1750 BCE.
+1750 BC.
 The round lyre, so called for its rounded base, reappeared in ancient Greece c.
-1700–1400 BCE, and then later spread throughout the Roman Empire.
+1700–1400 BC, and then later spread throughout the Roman Empire.
 This lyre served as the origin of the European lyre known as the Germanic lyre or rotte that was widely used in north-western Europe from pre-Christian to medieval times.